GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 ## Introduction

-- **Disciplines**: This scientific benchmark repository concerns mainly the engineering design, systems engineering, and product lifecycle management communities.
+- **Disciplines**: This scientific benchmark concerns mainly the engineering design, systems engineering, and product lifecycle management communities.
 - **Goal**: This scientific benchmark aims at collecting and comparing competing or complementary contributions claiming to improve the model-based architecture design synthesis process.
 In this benchmark, Model-Based Architecture Design Synthesis (MBADS) is a computer-based automatic problem-solving process to generate preliminary design solutions that are correct by construction.

 ## Glossary